danielgatis/dramatiq-pg/README.md

 ## Features

 - Super simple deployment.
+- Uses plain psycopg2.
+No ORM.
-- Message payload stored as native JSONb.
+- Stores message payload as native JSONb.
-- All messages in a single table.
-- All data are wrapped in a dedicated schema.
+- Stores all messages in a single table, in a dedicated schema.
 - Uses LISTEN/NOTIFY to keep worker sync.
 No polling.
 - Reliable thanks to Postgres MVCC.
-- Using plain psycopg2.
-No ORM.
-- Requeueing of failed tasks.
+- Requeues failed tasks.

 ## Installation